 - a.
-Along perennial streams, shown as a solid blue line on the USGS

-Quad Map, not associated with a floodplain or wetlands, the buffer shall be at least one hundred (100) feet perpendicular from the top of bank on each side of the waterway. - b.
-In areas where a floodway profile has been computed along a perennial stream (AE Zones) as part of an approved flood study, the buffer area shall be the width of the floodway is greater than or equal to one hundred (100) feet.
-If the width of the floodway is less than one hundred (100) feet from the top of the bank, the buffer shall be at least one hundred (100) feet perpendicular from the top of bank on each side of the waterway. - c.
-In areas where a floodway profile has not been computed along a perennial stream (A Zones) the developer shall perform a flood study, determine the floodway and follow the buffer requirements outlined in (b). - (2) Intermittent Streams.
-Along intermittent streams, shown as a dashed blue line on the USGS Quad Map, the buffer shall be at least fifty (50) feet perpendicular from the top of bank on each side of the waterway.
-If these streams have associated flood as described above the same requirements would apply to have a total width of fifty (50) feet.
+Along perennial streams, shown as a solid blue line on the USGS Quad Map, not associated with a floodplain or wetlands, the buffer shall be at least eighty-five (85) one hundred (100) feet perpendicular from the top of bank on each side of the waterway. - b.
+In areas where a floodway profile has been computed along a perennial stream (AE Zones) as part of an approved flood study, the buffer area shall be the width of the floodway if the floodway is greater than or equal to eighty-five (85) one hundred (100) feet.
+If the width of the floodway is less than eighty-five (85) one hundred (100) feet from the top of bank, the distance to bring the buffer to eighty-five (85) one hundred (100) feet shall be added. (i.e. If the floodway is fifty (50) feet then an additional thirty-five (35) fifty (50) foot of buffer must be added for total distance of eighty-five (85) one hundred (100) feet from top of bank).
+If the width of the floodway is greater than eighty-five (85) one hundred (100) feet this area can be counted as the required buffer width. - c.
+In areas where a floodway profile has not been computed along a perennial stream (A Zones) the developer shall perform a flood study, determine the floodway and follow the buffer requirements outlined above. - d.
+Along intermittent streams, shown as a dashed blue line on the USGS Quad Map, the buffer shall be at least forty (40) fifty (50) feet perpendicular from the top of bank on each side of the waterway.
+If these streams have associated flood as described above the same requirements would apply to have a total width of forty (40) fifty (50) feet. - e.
+For delineated wetland areas associated with perennial streams; if the delineated wetland is less than eighty-five (85) one hundred (100) feet from the top of bank, the distance to bring the buffer to eighty-five (85) one hundred (100) feet must be added. (i.e. If the wetland area is fifty (50) feet, then an additional thirty-five (35) fifty (50) foot of buffer must be added for total distance of eighty-five (85) one hundred (100) feet from top of bank).
+This buffer width is independent of any wetland offset requirements of the USACE. - f.
+For delineated wetland areas associated with intermittent streams; if the delineated wetland is less than forty (40) fifty (50) feet from the top of bank, the distance to bring the buffer to forty (40) fifty (50) feet must be added. (i.e. If the wetland area is twenty-five (25) (20) feet, then an additional twenty-five (25) (20) foot of buffer must be added for total distance of forty (40) fifty (50) feet from top of bank).
+This buffer width is independent of any wetland offset requirements of the USACE.